-THE JUNE 12, 2017 CEDARTOWN CITY COMMISSION AGENDA CAN BE ACCESSED HERE.
+THE JULY 10 AGENDA OF THE CEDARTOWN CITY COMMISSION CAN BE ACCESSED HERE.

 We are here to serve our community in many different ways.
 It is our goal to offer assistance in fire prevention, life safety, and emergency response.